 - watched the Mayan civilization fall, a few times.
 Not even clear if I came back to the past or not in at least two of these endings

-- went into space, but came back as some kind of messanger of hippy new agism
+- went into space, but came back as some kind of messenger of hippy new-agism

 - didn't go to space, but wrote a book about aliens and the Maya